informalsystems/quartz/docs/getting_started.md

 NEXT_PUBLIC_TRANSFERS_CONTRACT_ADDRESS
 and
 NEXT_PUBLIC_ENCLAVE_PUBLIC_KEY
-to be the contract address and pubkey from the previous step (deploying the contract and doing the handshake).
+to be the contract address and pubkey from the previous step.
+With quartz dev, they can be grabbed from the logs.
+From the manual process, you would have already stored them as environment variables.

 4. Finally, start the frontend:
    ```bash